harshmangalamv/Predicting_Flight_Delays/README.md

 Figure 3.
 Total number of flights by airline sorted is descending order.

 <b> Percentage of Delayed Flights by Airline:</b> It seems normal to think that the most flights you have the more likely it is that you will end up having more delayed flights.
 It's simple math right?
-For example, lets assume a fix percentage of delayed flights such as 30%, well 30% of 100 is 30, whereas 30% of 1000 is 300.
+For example, let's assume a fix percentage of delayed flights such as 30%, well 30% of 100 is 30, whereas 30% of 1000 is 300.
 We translate that into flights, and there is a huge difference with a ratio of 10:1 in terms of numbers, but the percentage remains the same.

 Now according to this dataset, the average of delayed flights in the US for 2018 was 37.52%, which is the red horizontal line on plot from Figure 4.
-I know that in the introduction I mentioned a 20% of flights within the US being delayed, but that number if overall for the 58 airlines that operate domestic US flights, whereas my dataset only looks at 18 airlines which I am assuming are the major carriers.
+I know that in the introduction I mentioned a 20% of flights within the US being delayed, but that number is for overall 58 airlines that operate domestic US flights, whereas my dataset only looks at 18 airlines which I am assuming are the major carriers.

 You as the airline don't want to be above that red line/threshold, you want to be as far as possible below it.
 If you pay attention to Delta Airline, they are top 5 in terms of number of flights, but they are dead last in terms of delay percentage.
 It is quite interesting the relationship that they have managed to achieve.